lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ## Lower the pressure on the inode cache

 If your PC has at least 16 Gb RAM you can also achieve a little more performance by lowering the aggresive pressure on the inode cache.
-Small warning, system memory is less frequently cleared which has its impact when new processes try to load (memory block in use).
+Small warning, clearing system memory less frequently has its impact when new processes try to load (memory block in use).

 Open your terminal and type:
 ```